hugomdm/Parallel_Computing/README.md

 ## Projet Description:

 This package was made for the Parallel Computing projet for the Mastet Data Mining of University Lyon 2 in 2022.

-The package has the implementation a new code
-(HUGOOOO)
+All functions are taken from the book (Jones, Maillardet & Robinson) "IntroductIon to Scientific Programming and Simulation using R".

-and the improvement of the existing **forest fire simulation** code from Chapter 21 (21.2.3 Forest fire model) of the (Jones, Maillardet & Robinson) "IntroductIon to Scientific Programming and Simulation using R" book.
+First of all,  we have improved the existing **forest fire simulation** code from Chapter 21 (21.2.3 Forest fire model) Then we implemented the simulations presented in Chapter 22 (22.6 Stock Prices)

 Finally, we created a package with all these implementations.

 This code is written on R with the help of some standard libraries.